Made in Preston web site

 1939 Preston Park School Magazine

-My mother and her sister attended the Park Grammar School for Girls around 1939.
+My mother and her sister attended the Park Grammar School for Girls.
 Here is an extract from the annual magazine that gives a feel for the social and historic context of this turbulent time.
 The magazine was published in May 1939, just before the declaration of war with Germany in September.
 However in March 1939 Germany invaded Czechoslovakia and the Spanish Civil War had been underway since 1936 - another part of the Park School magazine thanks the girls for collecting clothes for Czech and Spanish refugees.

 At this time my mother had a pen friend in Belgium who was later driven from her home by German occupation, I have a personal letter from her relating the story 5 years after the event and apologising for not writing (I thought it was on the website but can't find it).